vanusy/nengo/docs/improving_performance.rst

 *Influences mainly memory consumption.*

-Obviously, all data that gets probed in the model has to be stored in memory.
+All data that gets probed in the model has to be stored in memory.
-Depending on how long the simulation runs for and how many things get probed this might contribute a significant amount to the memory consumption.
-By reducing the number of probed object the memory consumption can be reduced.
+Depending on how long the simulation runs for and how many things get probed, this might contribute a significant amount to the memory consumption.
+By reducing the number of probed objects, the memory consumption can be reduced.
 An alternative is to not record a value for every time step.
 Probes accept a ``sample_every=`` argument to reduce the number of recorded samples.